metno/S-ENDA-documentation/source/meta_heritage_frost.rst

 ..
 Required.
 Links to system dokumentation as comments, mark links that are only available for internal users

+Frost is documented with swagger.
+See https://frost.met.no/api.html for more information.

 Conditions and dependencies(why?)
 =================================